silas-wr/crate/.github/ISSUE_TEMPLATE/info_questions.md

 ---
 name: Ask for info
-about: Ask a question about Crate and it's progress
+about: Ask a question about Crate and its progress
 title: Question about Crate
 labels: crate
 assignees: ''